Mips2cs

 One way to look at this is to say that we are re-using an existing compiler to do the hard work of parsing the C++ and converting it to a lower level representation; and then writing a relatively simple tool to convert that low level representation to C#.

-So the C# files are generated from machine code?
-Doesn't that make them unreadable?
+If you're generating C# files from machine code, doesn't that make them unreadable?

 Unfortunately, yes.
 Although the generated C# files have the same behaviour as the original program, they are virtually unreadable to humans.
 They read like disassembly listings.

 Whether this is a problem or not depends on one's intentions.
 If one wishes to do a "one time" translation of a C++ project to C#, with all future development being done in C#, Mips2cs would not be suitable.
-However, if one simply wishes to make a .NET executable from a C++ codebase, while retaining C++ as the primary development language, then there is no problem; in this case, the C# files are just intermediate products in a build process, and one does not really need to read or edit them at all.
+However, if one simply wishes to make a .NET executable from a C++ codebase, while retaining C++ as the primary development language, then it isn't really an issue – the C# files are just intermediate products in a build process, and one does not really need to read or edit them at all.

 OK, but why MIPS?
 Why not use x86 code?